 Start with an offer of 10% to 40% of what your maximum amount is that you can afford.
 Know when to stop.
 Assess your current financial situation to get a good idea of what you can afford to pay.
 It does no good to agree to pay more than you can afford.

-Call the creditor or agency directly, or answer their phone call
+Call the creditor or agency directly, or take their phone call

 You can call the debt collector directly through a phone call, or wait for them to contact you.
 If the debt collector calls you, call them back after you have done some homework.
 Do not ignore them because the problem will only get bigger.